kubecost/docs/custom-prom.md

 # Custom Prometheus

 Integrating Kubecost with an existing Prometheus installation can be nuanced.
-We recommend getting in touch (team@kubecost.com) for assistance.
-We also recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integration with your own Prometheus.
+We recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integration with your own Prometheus.
+We also recommend getting in touch (team@kubecost.com) for assistance.

 __Required Steps__

 1. During the helm install process, copy [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
-Then update the `promtheus.fqdn` variable to match your local Prometheus service address and set the `prometheus.enabled` flag to `false`.
+Then update the following parameters:

+   `promtheus.fqdn` to match your local Prometheus with this format `http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc.cluster.local`
+   `prometheus.enabled` set to `false`

 2. <a name="scrape-configs"></a>Have your Prometheus scrape the cost-model `/metrics` endpoint.
-These metrics are needed for accurate historical pricing data.
+These metrics are needed for reporting accurate pricing data.
 Here is an example scrape config:

 ```
 - job_name: kubecost